Applications of Siegel's Lemma to a system of linear forms and its minimal points: Known lower bounds for

 \subsection{Linear independence of minimal points}

 In this section, we prepare some notation and further survey some more facts on minimal points.
 The topic of linear independence of subsets of best approximations $\underline{z}_{j}$ is related to the exponents $w(\Theta), \widehat{w}(\Theta)$ and has been investigated in Diophantine approximation.
 It is easy to see that any two consecutive best approximations $\underline{z}_{k},\underline{z}_{k+1}$ are linearly independent, a short argument in fact shows that any such pair spans (as a $\mathbb{Z}$-module) the lattice obtained from intersecting their real span real with $\mathbb{Z}^{n+m}$, see~\cite[Lemma~4]{chev} (there the case of simultaneous approximation $n=1$ is treated, but for any system of linear forms an analogous argument applies).
 On the other hand, it may happen that all large best approximations lie in a fixed space of dimension only $2$, see Theorem~\ref{nmo} below.
 The next definition deals in more detail with the dimension of the sublattice of $\mathbb{Z}^{n+m}$ spanned by minimal points.
+Recall the notion of a good matrix from Section~\ref{intro}.